Multilayer Insulation

 Our MLI blankets have been used on countless spacecraft and satellites, from Low Earth Orbit to Geostationary Orbit and beyond.
 Aerospace Fabrication & Materials has produced MLI for “Big Science” missions, individual satellites, and constellations of satellites as well as the International Space Station, which has MLI and shields on the lab, airlock, nodes, and various truss elements.

-AFM’s Multilayer Insulation Services
+AFM’s Services: Multilayer Insulation For Cryogenic Applications

 Learn more about AFM’s capabilities and services—from multilayer insulation to cryogenic testing—by downloading our PDF: